 The block ID is a SHA256 hash that is calculated from the version, previous block, Merkle root, timestamp, the difficulty target and the nonce [10].
 The calculation of the 256-bit hash value also requires the standard SHA256 padding, making two 64-byte portions.
 The SHA256 algorithm needs these two portions in order to calculate the block ID hash.

-An example of how to calculate the hash of a block in Python is shown below [10].

-# Import Library

-import hashlib

-# The six fields used to calculate the Block hash in little-endian values in hex notation

-Version = "01000000"

-PreviousBlock= "81cd02ab7e569e8bcd9317e2fe99f2de44d49ab2b8851ba4a308000000000000"

-MerkleRoot= "e320b6c2fffc8d750423db8b1eb942ae710e951ed797f7affc8892b0f1fc122b"

-Timestamp = "c7f5d74d"

-DifficultyTarget = "f2b9441a"

-Nonce = "42a14695"

-# Calculate the Block has by concatenating the six fields

-header_hex = (Version + PreviousBlock + MerkleRoot + Timestamp + DifficultyTarget + Nonce)

-header_bin = header_hex.decode('hex')

-hash=hashlib.sha256(hashlib.sha256(header_bin).digest().digest()

-hash.encode('hex_codec')

-'1dbd981fe6985776b644b173a4d0385ddc1aa2a829688d1e0000000000000000'

-hash[::-1].encode('hex_codec')

-'00000000000000001e8d6829a8a21adc5d38d0a473b144b6765798e61f98bd1d'

 The block timestamp is attached to each and every block.
 It serves as a source of variation for the block hash as well as making it more challenging for the block chain to be manipulated.
 When the timestamp is greater than the median timestamp of the previous eleven blocks and less than the network-adjusted time plus two hours, only then a timestamp is valid [11].

 Each block contains a Merkle root which is a part of the Merkle tree.
 The Merkle tree is a binary tree of hashes.
 To obtain the Merkle root of the Merkle tree, a two-step procedure is required.
 First, the bottom row of the tree is formed with the double-SHA256 hashes of the transactions in the block.
 Next, the row above the bottom row consists of half that number of hashes.
 “Each entry is the double-SHA256 of the 64-byte concatenation of the corresponding two hashes below it in the tree” [10].
 If a row that is not the root of the tree contains an odd number of elements, then the double hash is duplicated.
 This ensures that the row will have an even number of hashes.
 Now, this procedure will repeat recursively until there is a row that contains just a single double hash; this row is the Merkle root [10].
 For example, we have a block with five transactions a, b, c, d and e.
-The Merkle tree is then:
+The Merkle tree is then: DON’T INLINE CODE

 # Double hash each transaction